 If being a landlord or vacation rental owner is something you’ve considered, this post will cover off some on how I use the cash on cash method to evaluate rental property returns.

 Philip, a reader of the blog, emailed me a few weeks back asking how each of our properties generates cash flow.
 He went on to ask how real estate supports our financial independence goals.

-How to Evaluate Rental Properties: Let’s start with the basics
+How to Evaluate Rental Property Value: Let’s start with the basics